pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_methods/chapter.md

 ## Calling an Embedded Method

 An embedded method must be added to a calling method's definition in the WebUI before it can be used.
-In the **Embedded Methods** section of the Automate method editor screen, click the **Add Method** button and browse to the location of the method to embed (see [Adding an Embedded Method](#i1)).
+In the **Embedded Methods** section of the Automate method editor screen, click the **Add Method** button and browse to the location of the method to embed (see screenshot [Adding an Embedded Method](#i1)).

 ![Adding an Embedded Method](images/screenshot1.png)